 Instead, we need to choose our content carefully and reimagine it thoughtfully in order to get the kind of results we really want.

-With that in mind, here are my top 12 Dos and Don’ts for reusing content to market your business.
+With that in mind, here are my top 12 Dos and Don’ts to reuse content to market your business.

 Top 6 Dos: